Where did FOS come from?

 A selection of open access readings linked to specific themes have been added under the specific tab.

-If you participate in FOS, you will be able to work autonomously, with a study budy or within a group.
+If you participate in FOS, you will be able to work autonomously, with a study budy or within a facilitated group.
 It is up to you.
 The FOS community will come together via Twitter using the hashtag #FOS and in Google +.
 You decide where and how you would like to participate.
 Remember, if you are capturing your learning in a portfolio, share this with the rest of the community via Twitter and/or the Google + community so that you can engage others in conversations around your work but also comment on other’s work.

-The facilitator will be there to support individual participants and groups if and when needed throughout the week.
+The facilitator will be there to support individual participants and groups if and when needed throughout the course.
 All facilitators are from collaborating institutions.
 The facilitators might be more hands-on at the beginning to help you co-ordinate the initial activities so that you can get started.
 Progressively, the facilitators will step back and let individuals and groups decide when they need his/her help.
 Please reach out if you need help!

 FISh, a model for individual or group inquiry